applied-systems-biology/jipipe-website/content/documentation-java-api/create-extension.md

     public URL getLogo() {
         // This code loads the default JIPipe logo from JIPipe resources
         // You can replace it with your own logo if you want
-        // Just do not use JIPipe's ResourceUtils for this, as its always pointing to ACAQ resource directories return ResourceUtils.getPluginResource("logo-400.png");
+        // Just do not use JIPipe's ResourceUtils for this, as its always pointing to JIPipe resource directories return ResourceUtils.getPluginResource("logo-400.png");
     }